haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install-quick-ref.md

 	*	If the readiness check passes, click **Next** and continue with the next step.
 	*	If the readiness check fails, see [就绪检查的问题]({{ page.baseurl }}/install-gde/trouble/readiness/tshoot_rc_main.html)
-4. Step 2: Add a Database enables you to set up your Magento database.
+4.	步骤2.
+Add a Database enables you to set up your Magento database.

 	![Set up your Magento database]({{ site.magentourl }}/common/images/install_qr_database.png){:width="400px"}
-5. Step 3: Web Configuration enables you to enter the storefront and Magento Admin URLs.
+5.	步骤3.
+Web Configuration enables you to enter the storefront and Magento Admin URLs.

 	![Enter your storefront and Magento Admin URLs]({{ site.magentourl }}/common/images/install_qr_web.png){:width="400px"}
-6. Step 4: Customize Your Store enables you to enter a default store currency, time zone, and language.
+6.	步骤4.
+Customize Your Store enables you to enter a default store currency, time zone, and language.

 	![Customize the store's language, time zone, currency]({{ site.magentourl }}/common/images/install_qr_store.png){:width="400px"}
-7. Step 5: Create Admin Account enables you to set up a Magento administrator.
+7.	步骤5.
+Create Admin Account enables you to set up a Magento administrator.
 This user can perform all actions in the Magento Admin.

 	![Create a Magento administrator account]({{ site.magentourl }}/common/images/install_qr_admin.png){:width="400px"}
-8. Step 6: Install starts the installation when you click **Install Now**.
+8.	步骤6.
+Install starts the installation when you click **Install Now**.

 	You can optionally expand **Console Log** to see installation messages while the installation is in progress.

 {% endcollapsible %}

-## Installation part 3: 安装完成之后
+## 安装第3部分: 安装完成之后
 *	<a href="{{ page.baseurl }}/install-gde/install/verify.html">验证你的安装</a> was successful.
 *	Learn about the <a href="{{ page.baseurl }}/comp-mgr/bk-compman-upgrade-guide.html">Component Manager and System Upgrade</a> for future updates.